Outsourced green cleaning services can be a vital partnership for busy fire departments and stations.

 - Replace all cleaning towels, mops and brooms with microfiber alternatives.

-- Clean all gym equipment before and after use.
+- Clean all the gym equipment before and after use.

 - Don't eat at your desk, especially around computer equipment.